dell/csm-operator/README.md

 To uninstall CSI drivers and CSM modules installed using the operator please refer here at [https://dell.github.io/csm-docs/docs/deployment/csmoperator/](https://dell.github.io/csm-docs/docs/deployment/csmoperator/).

-## Install Apex Connectivity Client

-  1. Ensure that CSM Operator is installed and the operator pods are up and running.
-  2. Edit the images to point to the correct location in `connectivity_client_v100.yaml` sample file located at `csm-operator\samples` folder.
-  3. To deploy Apex Connectivity Client, execute `kubectl create -f samples\connectivity_client_v100.yaml`.
-  4. Ensure that the Apex Connectivity Client pods are up and running.

-## Update Apex Connectivity Client

-  1. Ensure that CSM Operator is installed and the operator pods are up and running.
-  2. Edit the required images to point to the correct location in `connectivity_client_v100.yaml` sample file located at `csm-operator\samples` folder.
-  3. To update Apex Connectivity Client, execute `kubectl apply -f samples\connectivity_client_v100.yaml`.
-  4. Ensure that the Apex Connectivity Client pods are up and running.

-## Uninstall Apex Connectivity Client

-  1. Ensure that CSM Operator is installed and the operator pods are up and running.
-  2. To uninstall Apex Connectivity Client, execute `kubectl delete -f samples\connectivity_client_v100.yaml`
-  3. Ensure that the Apex Connectivity Client pods are deleted.

 ## Versioning

 This project is adhering to [Semantic Versioning](https://semver.org/).